 - The OEM EntityID PDR can be used to provide a vendor-specific EntityID definition when no PLDM predefined EntityID corresponds to the type of entity that the vendor wants to represent. - When the entityType value is in the OEM range of values, the EntityID portion of the entityType field is OEM-defined.
 The EntityID value is then used as an OEMEntityIDHandle to locate the corresponding OEM EntityID PDR. - OEM Entity Type PDRs need to be able to be exported by a terminus, such as a terminus on a hot-plug card.
 The numbers in a given vendor's Device PDRs must be picked a priori by the vendor.
 Thus, duplications may exist among the OEM EntityID values that different vendors choose.
 The Discovery Agent function is responsible for adjusting the OEM Entity Type values to resolve any conflicts that may occur when it integrates PDRs into the Primary PDR Repository.
-Users of OEM EntityID values must be aware that these values may differ between different PDR Repositories.
-That is, an OEM EntityID for "widget" from vendor "ABC" will not always have the same Entity ID value across PDRs. - To facilitate the identification of particular OEM EntityIDs from a given vendor, each PDR includes a vendor-specific ID value that does not get altered by the Discovery Agent function.
-When used in conjunction with the vendor's ID, this provides a value that can always be used to identify the particular vendor-defined EntityID definition. - 2956 Table 96 describes the format of this PDR.
+Users of OEM EntityID values must be - aware that these values may differ between different PDR Repositories.
+That is, an OEM EntityID for "widget" from yendor "ABC" will not always have the same Entity ID value across PDRs - "widget" from vendor "ABC" will not always have the same Entity ID value across PDRs. - To facilitate the identification of particular OEM EntityIDs from a given vendor, each PDR includes a vendor-specific ID value that does not get altered by the Discovery Agent function.
+When used in conjunction with the vendor's ID, this provides a value that can always be used to identify the particular vendor-defined EntityID definition. - 2987 Table 97 describes the format of this PDR.